Million-dollar spaghetti is a creamy, cheesy, budget-friendly casserole that's so easy to make.

 - Bring a large pot of salted water to a boil.
 Cook the pasta al dente according to package directions.
 Drain well and return the pasta to the original pot.
 Add 24 oz of prepared spaghetti sauce and toss to combine.
 Set aside.

-- In a medium mixing bowl, combine cottage cheese or ricotta cheese, cream cheese, sour cream, 1 cup mozzarella, and 1 teaspoon Italian seasoning.
+- In a medium mixing bowl, blend cottage cheese (or ricotta), cream cheese, sour cream, 1 cup mozzarella, and 1 teaspoon Italian seasoning using a hand mixer.
 Set aside.

-- Place half the slices of butter (if using) in a 9×13 baking dish.
-Spread half of the spaghetti in the dish, then top with the cheese mixture.
+- Spread half of the spaghetti in the prepared baking dish, then top with the cottage cheese mixture.
 Spread the remaining spaghetti over the cheese mixture.
-Top with the remaining butter slices (if using).
-Pour tomato meat sauce evenly over top.
+Pour the meat sauce evenly over the top.

 - Rest 15 minutes before serving.